josef-koller-bev-gv-at/dotfiles/README.md

 - oh-my-zsh
 - vim

 Afterwards it downloads the `dotfiles` repository and calls `install.sh` to create aliases to the config files.
+Restart the system.

-### Special Installation Instructions
+### Special Installation Instructions for KDE
 If there is no USERNAME variable set, run:
 ```sh
 USERNAME=user123 bash <(curl -s https://raw.githubusercontent.com/Christof/dotfiles/master/install_tools.sh)